True Immigrant Tales: Vietnamese Boat People

 True Immigrant Stories_4: Young Teenager at Ellis Island

-[This is another true immigrant story from my oral history collection, gathered as part of my research for the historical novel, Guardians of the Gate, and its sequel, Defenders of Freedom.
+[This is another true immigrant story from my oral history collection.
 In 1925 at age 13, Heinz sailed alone from Bremen to live with his aunt and uncle in the United States.
-“We arrived on … More True Immigrant Stories_4: Young Teenager at Ellis Island
+“We arrived on Election Day and our ship was supposed to be guided in by the U.S. pilot, but that’s the one day … More True Immigrant Stories_4: Young Teenager at Ellis Island

 True Immigrant Stories_5: Her Father and His “Palace”

-[This is another true story from my oral histories collection of immigrants who came through Ellis Island drawn from of my research for my historical novel, Guardians of the Gate and its sequel, Defenders of Freedom.
+[This is another true story from my oral histories collection of immigrants who came through Ellis Island.
 Elzbieta came from Russia in 1923 at age 15.]
-The closer we came to the United States, the better we … More True Immigrant Stories_5: Her Father and His “Palace”
+The closer we came to the United States, the better we felt after being so dizzy and nauseous.
+The trip took us ten days and we landed in Ellis … More True Immigrant Stories_5: Her Father and His “Palace”

 True Immigrant Stories_6: A Teenager at Ellis Island